• Skip to primary navigation

 Instructions

-• In a medium sized bowl, combine the flour, sourdough starter, butter and salt.
+• In a medium bowl, combine the flour, sourdough starter, butter and salt.
 Start by using a wooden spoon, then use your hands to work the dough into a ball.
 It will start out messy, but once the ingredients blend, it will be a soft and pliable dough.
 Flatten the ball into a rectangular disc, a visual example would be like the lid of a small shoebox.

-• Using two sheets of parchment paper, sandwich the dough between the sheets.
+• Using two sheets of parchment paper, sandwich the cracker dough between the sheets.
 I put a tea towel or silpat mat under the bottom layer to prevent it from slipping.
 Roll the dough with a rolling pin until it is about 1/16 of an inch thick.
 It will nearly touch the edges of then parchment paper when it is thin enough.
 Thicker crackers will take longer to bake and could burn on the edges while remaining slightly doughy in the middle.

 • Bake the crackers for 25-30 minutes.
 Once they are fully cooked, transfer the crackers to a cooling rack.
 Do not leave them on the parchment paper to cool, this will cause the bottoms to be soggy.